OSHA

 4. Final rule — published with preamble explaining reasoning, responses to comments, effective date

 The silica standard?
-Took 19 years from proposal to final rule.
+The beryllium standard?
+But took 19 years from proposal to final rule.
 Over 40 years if you count the first NIOSH recommendation.
-Plus, the beryllium standard?
 This isn't inefficiency — it's the administrative procedure act, the regulatory flexibility act, the small business regulatory enforcement fairness act, and judicial review all layered together.

 Inspection priorities

 OSHA can't inspect every workplace.
 Not even close.
-That said, with roughly 1,850 inspectors covering 8 million worksites, they prioritize:
+Which means with roughly 1,850 inspectors covering 8 million worksites, they prioritize:

-1. In practice, Imminent danger — hazards that could cause death or serious harm immediately
+1. Still, Imminent danger — hazards that could cause death or serious harm immediately

-2. Day to day, Fatalities and catastrophes — incidents killing one or more workers, or hospitalizing three or more
+2. Fatalities and catastrophes — incidents killing one or more workers, or hospitalizing three or more

 3. Complaints and referrals — worker complaints get priority; referrals from other agencies, media, etc.

-4. That said, Programmed inspections — targeted emphasis programs (trenching, falls, amputations, heat, etc. )
+4. On top of that, Programmed inspections — targeted emphasis programs (trenching, falls, amputations, heat, etc. )

 Most inspections are unannounced.
-Day to day, employers can demand a warrant, but that usually just delays things and signals hostility.
+Now, employers can demand a warrant, but that usually just delays things and signals hostility.
 Smart employers designate a management representative and a worker representative to accompany the inspector.

 Enforcement tools